 Oat Banana Raisin Bites

-- Put the banana in a bowl and mash it up.
+- Put the bananas in a bowl and mash them up.

 - Stir in the oats and raisins.

 - Grease a baking tray or line it with non-stick baking paper and place teaspoons of the mixture on the baking tray.
 Press down slightly.